FREE Sound Wall Resources

 What’s preventing students from learning the phonemes (speech sounds) making the phoneme to grapheme (spelling) connection?
 Often, it’s inaccurate or inconsistent recognition and production of the speech sounds.
 After all, if you can’t say ’em, you can’t read ’em and you certainly can’t spell ’em.

 One important tool that teachers are using to help students learn or re-learn the speech sounds is the instructional Sound Wall.
-Sound walls consist of the 43-45 phoneme-grapheme cards posted on the classroom wall and organized into two sections: vowels and consonants.
+These FREE Sound Wall Resources consist of the 43-45 phoneme-grapheme cards posted on the classroom wall and organized into two sections: vowels and consonants.
 Here are the digital sound walls I use in my reading intervention programs (Yes, I’m providing them to you free at the end of this article.
 And, yes, you can print out the components and create your own Sound Wall in dazzling colors):

 Vowel Valley and Consonant Sounds Sound Walls